Artistic gymnastics in the United States: Club gymnastics

-Junior Olympic program
+Development Program

-In both, the men's and women's artistic programs, the main program is the Junior Olympic program.
+In both men's and women's artistic gymnastics, the Development Program, formerly known as the Junior Olympic program, provides a progression of foundational skills that athletes are expected to develop.
 For women, there are ten levels ranging from Level 1 to Level 10.
 Levels 1-3 are developmental levels and are for young athletes.
-Levels 4-5 are compulsory levels which cannot be skipped, and contain harder skills, which are set, and from Level 6 onwards; is the optional levels.
+Levels 4-5 are compulsory levels and require more difficult skills.
+Levels 6-10 are the optional levels.
 In optionals, gymnasts can choose the routines they do instead of being given them.
-The men's J.O. program differs slightly.
-Levels 1-3 are part of the Essential Elements program.
-Levels 4-7 are compulsory levels and from Level 8 onwards, gymnasts compete in optionals.
+The Men's Development Program differs slightly.
+Levels 1-3 are referred to as the Essential Elements program and use individual stations called "boxes" to teach boys fundamental skills.
+Levels 4-7 are compulsory levels, and Levels 8-10 are optional.
 In the women's program, there is also the Xcel program.
 This gives gymnasts to give competitive gymnastics a try but not to compete in levels.

-The J.O. program competitive season usually lasts from December–April; with the J.O.
-Nationals held in May.
+The Development program competitive season usually lasts from December–April with National Championships held in May.
 Teams travel to invitationals to compete against other clubs and to win medals and get experience.
 Also, it is not uncommon for college recruiters to be at the bigger meets so that is another incentive and also, top teams win prize money at many events.
 USA Gymnastics sanctions over 4,000 invitationals during the year.

-In the Women's Artistic Junior Olympic program, a televised Level 10 event called the Nastia Liukin Cup takes place every March; and has done since 2010.
-The event is named after 2008 Olympian, Nastia Liukin and is held in conjunction with the AT&T American Cup; taking place the Friday night before.
+In the Women's Artistic Development program, a televised Level 10 event called the Nastia Liukin Cup takes place every March; and has done since 2010.
+The event is named after 2008 Olympian Nastia Liukin and is held in conjunction with the AT&T American Cup taking place the Friday night before.
 To earn a qualification berth to the Nastia Liukin Cup, gymnasts compete in selected invitationals during the season and the top gymnasts in the Junior and Senior divisions compete at the Cup.
 Since 2014, there has been a separate competition for both age divisions.
 In the past, various U.S. National Team members have come from the competition; including 2012 Olympic Champion, Gabby Douglas, who came 4th in the inaugural 2010 competition.

-J.O.
-Nationals is an important event in the Junior Olympic Women's Artistic calendar and is the final event of the season.
+Development National Championships is the final event of the season.
 At Nationals, there are eight age divisions; ranging from Junior A-D and Senior A-D and gymnasts are allotted into these categories depending on their birth date.
-To qualify to Nationals, a gymnast must place in the Top 7 in the all-around at Regionals in her age division.
-Additionally, gymnasts who placed 8th and 9th are the reserves but compete in the J.O.
-National Invitational Tournament; a competition that is held at Nationals but isn't as big as Nationals.
-This competition still gives the gymnasts experience and often, gymnasts who didn't have a good performance at Regionals can find redemption competing at this event.
+To qualify to Nationals as a woman, a gymnast must place in the top seven with a minimum score of 35.00 in the all-around at Regionals in her age division.
+Athletes who placed below the top seven may serve as alternates, and top all-around and individual event athletes who do not qualify for Nationals may be placed in an All-Star Session.
+The men's artistic gymnastics rules and policies state that the qualification process for Nationals will be posted to the USA Gymnastics website by April 1 of each year.